Pratt & Whitney JT8D: Update programs

 In response to environmental concerns that began in the 1970s, the company began developing a new version of the engine, the JT8D-200 series.
-Designed to be quieter, cleaner, more efficient, yet more powerful than earlier models, the -200 Series power-plant was re-engineered with a significantly higher bypass ratio (1.74 to 1) covering the 18,500 to 21,700 pound-force (82 to 97 kN) thrust range and powering the McDonnell Douglas MD-80 series.
+Designed to be quieter, cleaner, more efficient, yet more powerful than earlier models, the -200 Series power-plant was re-engineered with a significantly higher bypass ratio (1.74 to 1) covering the 18500 to 21700 lbf thrust range powering the McDonnell Douglas MD-80 series.
 This increase was achieved by increasing bypass fan diameter from 39.9 in to 49.2 in and reducing fan pressure ratio (from 2.21 to 1.92).
-Overall engine pressure ratio was also increased from 15.4 to 21.0.
-Since entering service in 1980, more than 2,900 of the -200 series engines have been produced.
+Overall engine pressure ratio was also increased from 15.4 to 21.0. from service entry in 1980, more than 2,900 of the -200 series engines have been produced.

 The JT8D-217 and -219 engine(s) were tested in 2001 and were deemed suitable replacements for the old TF33 engines on military and commercial aircraft as part of the Super 27 re-engining program.
-The updated engines offer reduced (Stage-3) noise compliance standards without the need for hush kits, enhanced short field performance, and steeper and faster climb rates with roughly a 10% reduction in fuel burn for extended range.
+The updated engines offer reduced (Stage-3) noise compliance standards without the need for hush kits, enhanced short field performance, and steeper and faster climb rates with roughly a 10% reduction in fuel burn to extend range.

 Pratt & Whitney, in a joint venture with Seven Q Seven (SQS) and Omega Air, developed the JT8D-219 as a re-engine powerplant for Boeing 707-based aircraft.
 Northrop Grumman used the -219 to re-engine one of the United States Air Force's fleet of 19 Joint Surveillance Target Attack Radar System (E-8 Joint STARS) aircraft, which would allow the JSTARS more time on station due to the engine's 17% greater fuel efficiency.
 However these plans were cancelled after the single conversion when the decision was taken to retire the platform.
 NATO originally planned to re-engine their fleet of E-3 Sentry AWACS aircraft, however again this was cancelled after the decision was taken to retire the E-3 platform in preference for the E-7 Wedgetail.
 The -219 is publicized as being half the cost of the competing 707 re-engine powerplant, the CFM International CFM56, for reasons of geometrical and balance similarity to the engine it is replacing and the associated relative up-front wing modification costs of the two choices.

 The proposed Aerion SBJ supersonic business jet, previously under development, was to use a pair of JT8D-219 engines for sustained supersonic flight.